 For example, an employee's costs in preparing graphs or an as-built programme annexed to particulars of claim may be recoverable.

 Where external lawyers are instructed, the cost of the claimant's in-house lawyers will be recoverable only in exceptional circumstances as in-house lawyers are generally regarded as 'the client' when instructing and meeting with external lawyers.
 The time spent by in-house lawyers or the claimant investigating, formulating and digging out information to support or defend a claim is not recoverable, as this is generally regarded as a cost a claimant has to bear without recovery from the defendant.

-As with claiming time spent as damages, it is imperative that the claimant keeps proper time records of what time was spent and on what tasks.
+As with claiming time spent as damages, it is imperative that the claimant keeps proper time records of what time was spent and on what tasks or activities.

 Where employee costs are recoverable, they will be assessed on an 'actual and direct cost' basis.
 If in-house legal costs are recoverable, subject to certain exceptions, the court will normally allow the in-house solicitor a rate equivalent to an external solicitor of similar standing in the same locality.

 The expense of staff time wasted in dealing with the investigation of, and minimising the effects of, a cause of court action can often be recovered with no distinction between the time spent by profit-making and non-profit making staff.
 There is no need to demonstrate additional losses or lost revenue or profit.

 The claimant's claim must be able to show that the wasted time was attributable to carrying out claim investigations or minimising the effect of damage.
 If the claimant cannot prove the cost of wasted management time, the claim may be restricted to nominal damages.